4 Rituals That’ll Turn You Into a Morning Person (Yes, You!)

 In his book titled Daily Rituals: How Artists Work, Mason Currey details the morning routines of some of the greatest icons of our times.
 Georgia O’Keeffe, for example, once revealed “The morning is the best time, there are no people around.
 My pleasant disposition likes the world with nobody in it.”
 After moving to New Mexico in 1949, the painter was wont to rise with the sun.
 She would then proceed to build herself a fire and brew tea, then retire to bed once more to peacefully watch the dawn break over the southwestern desert.

-Speaking as a most enthusiastic early bird, I can personally (and most ardently) advocate for the myriad of benefits associated with establishing a strong morning regime.
+Speaking as a most enthusiastic early bird, I can personally (and most ardently) advocate for the myriad of benefits associated with establishing a strong morning routine.
 For me, more than anything else, it has become a ritual dose of daily self-love.
 Realistically speaking – whether you are a self-proclaimed “morning person” or not – most of us nine-to-fivers aren’t at liberty to engage in prolonged, luxurious A.M. modi operandi.
 I’m here to tell you that it is possible!

 Look, I get it.
 From meditation to lighting candles, journalling and sex (good for you!), morning rituals are so personal.
 But in the spirit of International Sleep Day, I wanted to share with you the things that have worked for me.
 To use as a foundation and to edit, add and subtract at your will.